-Lynn Dorsey Bleil holds a Bachelor's Degree in Chemical Engineering from Princeton University and a Master's degree in Business Administration from the Stanford University Graduate School of Business.
+Lynn Dorsey Bleil holds a Bachelor's degree in Chemical Engineering from Princeton University and a Master's degree in Business Administration from the Stanford University Graduate School of Business.

-- Member of the Board of Directors, the Audit Committee, and the Innovation Committee of Alcon Inc. - Member of the Board of Directors, Nominating & Governance Committee, and Compensation Committee of Stericycle, Inc. - Member of the Board of Directors, the Compensation Committee, and the Nominating & Governance Committee of Amicus Therapeutics, Inc. - · Vice Chairman of the Governing Board of Intermountain Healthcare Park City Hospital
+- · Member of the Board of Directors of Alcon Inc. - · Member of the Board of Directors of Stericycle, Inc. - · Member of the Board of Directors of Amicus Therapeutics, Inc. - · Vice Chairman of the Governing Board of Intermountain Healthcare Park City Hospital